any-docs/css/content/guides/environment_variables/using/index.md

   env(safe-area-inset-bottom, 3em) env(safe-area-inset-left, auto);
 ```

 The first argument is the [name of the environment variable](#browser-defined_environment_variables) to be substituted.
 The argument after the comma, if provided, is the fallback value, which is used if the environment variable referenced in the first argument does not exist.
-In these examples, if the `preferred-text-scale` environment variable doesn't exist in a browser, the {{cssxref("line-height")}} will be set to `2`.
-And, if the browser doesn't have `safe-area-inset-*` values, the {{cssxref("margin")}} will be set to `margin: 0 auto 3em auto`.
+In these examples, if the `preferred-text-scale` environment variable doesn't exist in a browser, the `line-height` will be set to `2`.
+And, if the browser doesn't have `safe-area-inset-*` values, the `margin` will be set to `margin: 0 auto 3em auto`.

 The syntax of the fallback is similar to the custom properties syntax in that it allows for multiple commas.
 Anything between the first comma and the end of the function is considered the fallback value.
 However, if the property value or descriptor doesn't support commas, the value is not valid.